 • chemotherapy

-• special therapies, drugs or chemicals, used to target specific cancer cells
+• special therapies, drugs or chemicals used to target specific cancer cells

 • palliative treatment.

-Cancer treatment, such as chemotherapy and radiotherapy, can cause menopause.
-Learn more about menopause due to cancer treatment.
+Some cancer treatments, such as chemotherapy and radiotherapy, can cause menopause.
+Learn more about medically induced menopause.

-When to see your doctor
+When to see your doctor about ovarian cancer

 This content has been reviewed by a group of medical subject matter experts, in accordance with Jean Hailes policy.